mld2443/CGLA/README.md

 1. "It just works" - Flexibility and transparency from implementation, usage should look as close to formulae and equations as C++ allows
 1. Compile-time evaluation and inlining as much as possible, make your compiler work for you
-1. As generic as possible, multilinear tensors of arbitrary dimensionality and size, even if I don't know what to do with them
+1. As generic as possible, multidimensional matrices of arbitrary dimensionality and size, even if there's not so many use cases for them
 1. As clean and compact as I can make it

 ### Things it does not do